 *small warning for the pictures: Don’t mind my hair; it’s pulled back in a bun because I was having a bad hair day.
 Also, I had to use a remote to take the pictures, so my hands are awkwardly positioned.*

-Quick back story about my history (and love) of fashion:
+Quick backstory about my history (and love) of fashion:

 I find fashion (and all its subcategories) fun, and it’s another creative outlet for me to express myself.
 In the fourth grade, when I was asked what I wanted to be when I grew up, I said a fashion designer.
 That’s changed a little over time, especially since I’m in college to study interior design (or as my school likes to call it, “interior architecture”; it’s pretty much the same thing).
-Nevertheless, the passion and love for fashion has remained.
+Nevertheless, the passion and love for fashion have remained.
 In fact, I’ve recently made the executive decision (I think I used that phrase correctly) to study fashion at the Savannah College of Arts & Design (SCAD) through their eLearning program (if that’s even possible).
-I won’t start until a few years after I graduate the university I’m currently attending; I’m waiting until I’m doing pretty well in life, especially financially.
+I won’t start until a few years after I graduate from the university I’m currently attending; I’m waiting until I’m doing pretty well in life, especially financially.
 Though, knowing me, I might choose to study it at a different school or ditch going back to school altogether and do my own thing.
 We’ll see.

 Anyway, I wanted to incorporate fashion on this blog, but I wasn’t sure since the videos never do well on my channel.
 Eventually, I came to the conclusion that I shouldn’t care and decided to just go for it; this is my blog, and I can do what I want with it.